 #1 Idea: Winter Clearance

 Throw a sale for remaining winter items if you haven’t done that already.
 You can get some extra money and room for new arrivals.
-Don’t forget to emphasize the sale in your email subject line and preheader while writing your copy.
+Don’t forget to emphasize the winter or spring sale emails in your email subject line and preheader while writing your copy.

 If you’re an eCommerce business, there’s a chance you have plenty of winter items at your store.
 Don’t sell every one of them, choose the most popular ones.
 Take a closer look at high quality but pricey goods: it seems their time has just come.